 - Measure 1 Purchase mitigation bank credits.
 This measure addresses the mitigation objectives through the purchase of in-kind credits from an approved mitigation bank located in the basin. - Measure 2 Purchase in-lieu fee program credits.
-This measure addresses the mitigation objectives through the purchase of in-kind credits from an approved in-lieu fee program with credits available in the basin. - Measure 3 Land Preservation.
+This measure addresses the mitigation objectives through the purchase of in-kind credits from an approved in-lieu fee program with credits available in the basin. - Measure 3- Land Preservation.
 This measure addresses mitigation objectives by the purchase of lands that are in threat of being degraded and thereby preventing the decline of wetland and aquatic resources.
 Lands to be considered include land coming out of easements and land being acquired as part of the nonstructural plan. - Measure 4 Plant suitable wetland vegetation for enhancement or restoration.
-Active restoration of vegetation on mitigation tracts involves preparing the site and reforesting cleared and agricultural areas with naturally occurring and historically- occurring species and hydric soils.
+Active restoration of vegetation on mitigation tracts involves preparing the site and reforesting cleared and agricultural areas with naturally occurring and historicallyoccurring species and hydric soils.
 This measure addresses the mitigation objectives by transplanting vegetation suitable for growth in wetlands.
-This measure would increase wetland function to increase forested wetlands, and habitat for terrestrial wildlife, and aquatic resources and fisheries. - Measure 5 Restore hydrology to habitat for establishment, restoration or enhancement.
-This measure addresses the mitigation objectives by reintroducing appropriate water levels (based on future hydrology) to restore conditions a modified or degraded site.
+This measure would increase wetland function to increase forested wetlands, and habitat for terrestrial wildlife, and aquatic resources and fisheries. - Measure 5 Restore hydrology to habitat for establishment, restoration, or enhancement.
+This measure addresses the mitigation objectives by reintroducing appropriate water levels (based on future hydrology) to restore conditions to a modified or degraded site.
 This measure could address hydrologic changes needed for wetlands, terrestrial wildlife, shorebirds, waterfowl and aquatic resources and fisheries. - Measure 6- In-channel features to maintain pooling and hydrologic connection.
-This measure addresses the mitigation objectives by providing habitat for aquatic resources and fisheries. - Measure 7- Environmental Flows- Series of wells northeast of the Yazoo Backwater Area within the Big Sunflower-Steele Bayou watershed. that will be used to augment streamflow in certain Yazoo Backwater Area streams during low flow times of the year.
+This measure addresses the mitigation objectives by providing habitat for aquatic resources and fisheries. - Measure 7- Environmental Flows- Series of wells northeast of the Yazoo Backwater Area within the Big Sunflower-Steele Bayou watershed that will be used to augment streamflow in certain Yazoo Backwater Area streams during low flow times of the year.
 This measure addresses mitigation objectives by providing habitat for aquatic resources and fisheries.
-Re-establishing perennial flows with the SLFGWs is considered out-of-kind mitigation but offsets high mortality of larvae and juvenile fish in the spring from hypoxia with higher rates of survival of juveniles and adults during autumn.
+The wells are simply a project feature, they are not mitigation components and do not address mitigation objectives.
+Likewise, they are also not considered out of kind mitigation - they are project feature.
+Hypoxia was not a consideration/component of potential impacts to aquatics/fisheries in the recent effort, it was though in 2020. - Measure 8 Change topography to create wetland habitat.
+This measure addresses the mitigation objectives by lowering or raising surface elevations to heights conducive to the growth of wetland vegetation.

-- Measure 8 Change topography to create wetland habitat.
-This measure addresses the mitigation objectives by lowering or raising surface elevations to heights conducive to the growth of wetland vegetation. - Measure 9- Best Management Sediment Practices for agricultural fields.
-This measures addresses the mitigation objectives by reducing sediment input from agricultural fields and their impacts to aquatic resources and fisheries. - Measure 10- Best Management Hydrology Practices for agricultural fields.
+- Measure 9- Best Management Sediment Practices for agricultural fields.
+This measure addresses the mitigation objectives by reducing sediment input from agricultural fields and their impacts to aquatic resources and fisheries. - Measure 10- Best Management Hydrology Practices for agricultural fields.
 This measure addresses the mitigation objectives by water retention during migratory bird period to benefit shorebirds and waterfowl.
 Numerous farmlands in the project area are managed for waterfowl during the waterfowl season, which require perimeter levees, water control devices, and water sources.
 A portion of these areas can be managed for shorebirds through inundation at depths that are suitable for shorebirds during the spring and fall migration periods.
 Additional agricultural areas could be purchased and water control devices, perimeter levees installed to allow for water management.
 Agricultural areas would be inundated during portions of the shorebird migratory period.
 Following the migratory period, the area would be planted for an agricultural commodity.
 Some agricultural techniques that require inundation, such as techniques for rice production may also be utilized to compensate for impacts if those techniques are complimentary to shorebird management.